 I love to create artist teddy bears.
 I have made over 100 and been featured in Teddy Bear Times magazine, it is a real passion for me.

-Was there a particular moment that you realised you wanted to be a writer?
+Was there a particular moment that you realized you wanted to be a writer?

 I have always written stories for as long as I can remember.
 Having my own children and reading my stories to them really gave me confidence in myself and the desire to share those stories with more people.